lischilpp/math-plotter/README.md

 # MathPlotter

-A graphing tool which makes plotting objects into a mathematical 3D coordinate system simple.
+A graphing tool which makes plotting objects into a parallel perspective 3D coordinate system simple.
+This program can be used to visualize points / objects / vectors like in math schoolbooks.

 Developed for an so-called "GFS" (Gleichwertige Feststellung von Schülerleistungen) presentation in math at school.